 What causes bronchiolitis?

-The most common cause of bronchiolitis is respiratory syncytial virus (RSV), especially during the winter and early spring months.
-Other pathogenic microorganisms associated with this disease are parainfluenza and influenza viruses, human metapneumovirus, adenovirus, rhinovirus, herpes simplex virus, as well as bacterium Mycoplasma pneumoniae.
-Co-infection with different agents is possible.
+The most common cause of bronchiolitis is a respiratory syncytial virus (RSV), especially during the winter and early spring months.
+Other pathogenic microorganisms associated with this disease are parainfluenza and influenza viruses, human metapneumovirus, adenovirus, rhinovirus, herpes simplex virus, as well as the bacterium Mycoplasma pneumoniae.
+Co-infection with different agents is also possible.

-Bronchiolitis obliterans represents a rare and severe manifestation of chronic obstructive pulmonary disease that stems from damage to the epithelial cells of the lower respiratory tract.
+Bronchiolitis obliterans represents a rare and severe manifestation of chronic obstructive pulmonary disease (COPD) that stems from damage to the epithelial cells of the lower respiratory tract.
 This type of bronchiolitis is usually seen in adults and was initially described as a complication of graft versus host disease in lung or bone marrow transplant recipients.

-Historically, bronchiolitis represents a self-limited disease that necessitates only supportive care (such as adequate oxygenation and hydration) until the condition abates.
-Nasal suctioning is commonly used to reduce secretions, and in certain instances mechanical ventilation is warranted to maintain gas exchange.
+Historically, bronchiolitis represents a self-limited disease that necessitates only supportive care, such as adequate oxygenation and hydration, until the condition abates.
+Nasal suctioning is commonly used to reduce secretions and, in certain instances, mechanical ventilation is warranted to maintain gas exchange.

-Reviews have shown that β-agonists result in only a limited short-term improvement; furthermore, their use does not affect hospitalization rates.
+Reviews have shown that β-agonists result in only a limited short-term improvement.
+Furthermore, their use does not affect hospitalization rates.
 Using epinephrine in bronchiolitis patients is thus not supported, albeit there may be some overall benefit from nebulized epinephrine.